po1sigala/live/01-Class-Content/10-OOP/01-Activities/22-Stu_Classes/README.md

   # 🏗️ Write and Implement Classes

   Work with a partner to implement the following user story:

   * As a user, I want a command line RPG that allows two characters to battle each other.

   ## Acceptance Criteria

   * It's done when a new `Character` can be created with the following properties:

-  * `name`
+    * `name` - a string containing the character's name

-  * `strength`

-  * `hitPoints`
+    * `strength` - a number indicating how much damage the character's attacks will inflict

+    * `hitPoints` - a number that indicates how many hit points the character has

   * It's done when each `Character` has the following methods:

-  * `printStats()` that logs the character's information
+    * `printStats()` that logs the character's name, strength and hitpoints

+    ```js
+    console.log(`Stats for ${this.name} are:\n`)
+    console.log(`Each attack will do ${this.strength} damage`)
+    console.log(`${this.name} has ${this.hitPoints} hit points remaining`)
+    ```

-  * `isAlive()` that returns `true` or `false` depending on the character's `hitPoints`
+    * `isAlive()` that returns a boolean based on whether or not a character's "hitpoints" are <= 0

     * `attack()` that accepts an opposing `Character` object and subtracts the current character's `strength` from the opponent's `hitPoints`

   * It's done when I can run `node character.js` and see two instances of `Character` battle until one of them is defeated.

   ## 💡 Hints

   * How can we start small?
 Can we benefit from first trying to make one character attack another until the game is over?

   ## 🏆 Bonus

   If you have completed this activity, work through the following challenge with your partner to further your knowledge:

     * How can we add validation to ensure that each character is provided the proper 3 arguments when created?

   Use [Google](https://www.google.com) or another search engine to research this.

 ---
 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.